 Challenging a Judgment

-A party wishing to challenge a first-instance Court’s judgment in relation to the enforcement of a foreign arbitral award that was issued following an inter parties hearing may file an appeal before the Supreme Court, which has exclusive jurisdiction to adjudicate finally an appeal.
+A party wishing to challenge a first-instance court’s judgment in relation to the enforcement of a foreign arbitral award that was issued following an inter partes hearing may file an appeal before the Supreme Court, which has exclusive jurisdiction to finally adjudicate an appeal.
 Such an application has to be brought within six weeks from the date the order or judgment becomes binding on the intending appellant, or in the case of the refusal of an application, from the date of such refusal.
 As a rule, court judgments can be appealed on both points of law or fact but the Supreme Court cannot intervene in the exercise of the inferior court’s discretion, unless it is satisfied that this was wrongly exercised.

 Any domestic arbitral award issued pursuant to the 1944 Arbitration Law, Cap 4 may be challenged by a party with the filing of an application to the relevant court requesting its annulment where the arbitrator has misconducted themselves or the proceedings or arbitration process, or the award has been improperly procured.
-The other side has the right to oppose the application, and following the filing of Notice to Oppose, the application will proceed to a hearing.
-Even though the 1944 Arbitration Law, Cap 4 does not provide for a specific timeframe for the filing of such an application for annulment, such an application must be filed within a reasonable time from the issue of the domestic arbitral award and in any event such an application should be submitted before the application for registration and registration of the arbitration award is approved for the purpose of enforcement as a court’s judgment (Section 21 of 1944 Arbitration Law, Cap 4).
+The other side has the right to oppose the application, and following the filing of a notice to oppose, the application will proceed to a hearing.
+Even though the 1944 Arbitration Law, Cap 4 does not provide for a specific timeframe for the filing of such an application for annulment, such an application must be filed within a reasonable time from the issue of the domestic arbitral award, and in any event such an application should be submitted before the application for registration and registration of the arbitration award is approved for the purpose of enforcement as a court’s judgment (Section 21 of 1944 Arbitration Law, Cap 4).